 - There are various medications that can help relieve menstrual problems like cramps or irregular periods along with lifestyle changes.
 Herbal supplements like fennel seeds are under investigation for the same.

-- Few studies suggest fennel seeds have anti-inflammatory and appetite-suppressing properties, which can aid in weight loss and may help manage certain symptoms of PCOS.
-However, their effectiveness in regulating hormones, menstrual cycles, or PCOS is still under investigation and needs more research.
+- Few studies suggest fennel seeds have anti-inflammatory and appetite-suppressing properties, which can aid in weight loss.
+This can help manage the symptoms of PCOS such as irregular periods, pain during menstruation, etc.

 - Fennel seeds can be had in the form of tea or as is.
 Limit your daily consumption to 2 teaspoons, as overconsumption of which can cause diarrhoea, nausea, vomiting and stomach upset.